 No. Reference books may be used only in the Library.

-Single User titles (1-user access) = available for online reading only
+Single User titles (1-user access) = borrow for 2 hours; high-demand titles are restricted to 1 hour

 Multi-user titles (3-users access) = borrow for 2 hours